futoin/util-js-optihelp/README.md

 # About

-Node.js module optimization helper.
-Unlike simple benhcmark tools, FutoIn OptiHelp stores base and best results.
+FutoIn OptiHelp is Node.js module optimization helper.

+Unlike simple benchmark tools, FutoIn OptiHelp stores base and best results.
 It helps you to understand how new optimization and other changes affect performance of your project over time.